hg-mirrors/pypy_revdb/README.rst

   virtualenvs with it, or do any necessary preparation.
-You can even install CPython C extension modules, which will work with PyPy's cpyext support---which is, in itself, only a 99% solution: a few CPython C extension modules may not to fully work in PyPy.
+You can even install CPython C extension modules, which will work with PyPy's cpyext support---which is, in itself, only a 99% solution: a few CPython C extension modules may not fully work in PyPy.
 But if they work in a regular PyPy they should work with the RevDB PyPy too.

 * **Recording:** When you are ready to run the program that you want to debug, use the ``REVDB`` environment variable to ask the above